VLOOKUP to Compare Two Columns in Excel & Find Matches

 Things to Remember

-- VLOOKUP can match only if the lookup is exactly the same as in the table array.
+- VLOOKUP can match if only the lookup is exactly the same as in the table array.

 - Wildcard character asterisk can match any number of characters if the same string of words available with table array.

 This has been a guide to Compare Two Columns in Excel using Vlookup.
-Here we discuss how to compare two columns and find matches in excel using VLOOKUP and wildcard characters along with examples and downloadable excel template.
+Here we discuss how to compare two columns and find matches in excel using VLOOKUP and wildcard characters along with examples and a downloadable excel template.
 You may also look at these useful functions in excel –